cerberauth/openid-connect-examples/examples/nextjs-app/README.md

 If you don't have an OpenID Connect provider, you can use [TestID OpenID Connect Provider](https://testid.cerberauth.com/).

   - Obtain the client ID and client secret from your OpenID Connect provider.
-  - Register the redirect URI for your React SPA in the provider's developer console.
+  - Register the redirect URI for your Next.js App in the provider's developer console.

 4. Update the configuration: